Kirderf/Tvmaze-mapperapi-demo/README.md

 ### Swagger:
 The application integrates with Swagger for API documentation.
 You can access the Swagger UI at `/swagger-ui.html`.

+### TESTING:
+Testing is not considered a focus for this task.
+So faults may occur!

 ## Dependencies:

 - **Spring Boot Starter WebFlux**: For building reactive web applications.